evgenyneu/Auk/README.md

 * Remote images are automatically downloaded when they become visible in the scroll view.
 * Allows to specify placeholder and error images for remote sources.
 * Includes auto scrolling.
-* Allows to scroll to an image from code.

 <img src='https://raw.githubusercontent.com/evgenyneu/Auk/master/Graphics/Screenshots/auk_paged_image_scroller_ios.jpg' alt='Auk paged image scroll for iOS and Swift' width='382'>